I ordered groceries online for the first time this weekend, and it turned out differently than expected.

 For product items, you’ll have the option to select quantity at the same time, which I thought was a helpful feature.

 Make sure to check out the deals tabs while shopping, since Prime members save an extra 10% off the in-store sale prices.
+There are similar opportunities available if you are also saving money with meal kits.

 Tactics for Success